pylipp/financeager/README.md

 ### More Goodies

 - `financeager` will store requests if the server is not reachable (the timeout is configurable).
 The offline backup is restored the next time a connection is established.
 This feature is only available when running financeager with flask.
+- Command line tab completion is provided by the `argcomplete` package (for bash; limited support for zsh, fish, tcsh).
+Completion has to be enabled by running `activate-global-python-argcomplete`.
+Read the [instructions](https://github.com/kislyuk/argcomplete#activating-global-completion) if you want to know more.

 ### Expansion